enricostara/eventure/README.md

 4. **Performance Optimization**
    - Events can be batched and processed efficiently within ticks
-   - Natural support for parallel processing of events
    - Reduced overhead compared to continuous time systems

 5. **Flexible Simulation Control**